joeygold/Python_Guessing/README.md

-Number Guessing Game with text to speech
+Python Number Guessing Game with text to speech

+save file with .Python extension